-In late 1964 Tony Batey replaced drummer Kenny Beveridge, Greg switched from bass to guitar when keyboard player John Dickenson left and Don Strike’s son Bev came in to fill the gap vacated by Greg.
-During the summer, Unit 4 morphed into The Time Checks and played their first gig at the Cellar Club in Poole on 19th June 1965.
-However, as the gigs rolled in, the day job suffered.
-The late nights spent travelling home from far-flung parts of Dorset, Devon and Hampshire took their toll on Greg, as he would often nod off at his desk the following morning after the night’s excesses.
+In late 1964 Tony Batey replaced drummer Kenny Beveridge, John Dickenson also left, and Don Strike’s son Bev came in on bass.
+The new line-up unveiled a new name, The Time Checks, at a gig at the Cellar Club in Poole on 19th June 1965.
+As the gigs rolled in, the day job suffered.
+The late nights spent travelling home from far-flung parts of Dorset, Devon and Hampshire took their toll, as Greg would often nod off at his desk after the previous night’s excesses.
+In January 1967 Greg decided the two careers were incompatible, and he left Aish to a become professional a musician.

-An aside: In 1977 John Dickenson, ex Soundtrack guitarist Alan Barry and former League of Gentlemen guitarist ‘Tino’ Licinio resurfaced as the little-known King Harry on the EMI label.
-The band released an album, Divided We Stand and two singles in the UK, plus one-off singles in the Netherlands and Italy.
+An aside: In 1977 John Dickenson, ex Soundtrack guitarist Alan Barry and former League of Gentlemen guitarist ‘Tino’ Licinio resurfaced years later as the little-known King Harry.
+The band released an album, Divided We Stand, and two singles in the UK, plus one-off singles in the Netherlands and Italy.
 At the time of recording, Dickenson had sold his motel in Ferndown and invested in Movement Studios in Bridgewater, Somerset.
-The drummer, Harold King, was in fact David Mueller who couldn’t be named because of contractual difficulties and guitarist Alan Barry used the pseudonym Al Bowery, an alias he used frequently throughout his career.
-The original vinyl album is very hard to find, but a CD did appear in 2015 on the Capitol label.
+The drummer, Harold King, mentioned on the album sleeve, was in fact David Mueller who couldn’t be named because of contractual difficulties and guitarist Alan Barry used the pseudonym Al Bowery, an alias he used frequently throughout his career.
+The original vinyl album is very hard to find but a CD did appear in 2015 on the Capitol label.

 King Harry Discography